nicholasnlawson/Reminder-EasyReadPython/flask_app/README.md

 - **Flask UI**: The original HTML embedded within a Flask UI wrapper
 - **Single Warning Banner**: Only displays the warning message once
 - **Clean Interface**: Provides a clean and professional interface for the Medication Chart Generator
+- **Patient Information Leaflets**: Generate customized information leaflets for patients about their medications
+- **Easy Read Pictorials**: Create visual guides for medication administration using simple pictograms

 ## Original Functionality (Preserved)